luterlassus/AnalogNoiseReduction/README.md

 # Analog noise reduction

 ### Analog noise reduction for DVR
 FPV goggles can record DVR, but the drone's transmitted video often contains too much analog noise to be enjoyable.
-ANR is a project aimed at removing analog noise from digital video recordings.
+AnalogNoiseReduction is a project aimed at removing analog noise from digital video recordings.
 The project uses an autoencoder powered by TensorFlow to remove analog noise.
 Example frames processed by the newest model: <br />
 <p align="center">
 Original -- Processed <br />